tylertian123/ryver-latexbot/usage_guide.md

 To add or remove custom questions, see [Adding Custom Trivia Questions](#adding-custom-trivia-questions).

 For the difficulty, accepted options are `easy`, `medium`, `hard` or `all`.
-For the question type, accepted otpoins are `true/false` or `multiple-choice`.
+For the question type, accepted options are `true/false` or `multiple-choice`.

 ### Playing the Game
 Once a game is started, you can do `@latexbot trivia question` or `@latexbot trivia next` to get the next question.